OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ### Missingness

 Observational healthcare data rarely reflects whether data is missing.
 In the prior example, we simply observed the person with ID 1 had no essential hypertension occurrence prior to the index date.
 This could be because the condition was not present at that time, or because it was not recorded.
-There is no way to distinguish between the two.
-For machine learning this does not matter as much as one might think.
-If a covariate is predictive of the outcome status it will end up in the model, else not.
-However, we should be aware that our interpretation of covariates should be nuanced: it is not the actual condition that is the predictor, but rather the recording of the condition in the data. \index{missing data}
+It is important to realize that the machine learning algorithm cannot distinguish between the two scenarios and will simply assess the predictive value in the available data. \index{missing data}

 ## Fitting the model {#modelFitting}

-When fitting a model (using supervised learning) we are trying to establish the relationship between the covariates and the observed outcome status, so that if we do not yet know the outcome status, we can predict it.
-If we consider the situation where we have two covariates (for example systolic and diastolic blood pressure), then we can represent each patient as a plot in two dimensional space as shown in Figure \@ref(fig:decisionBoundary).
-The shape of a data points corresponds to the patient's outcome status (e.g. stroke).
-The idea of supervised learning is to generalize what we see and fill in where there are no current data points.
-A supervised learning model will try to partition the space via a decision boundary that aims to minimize the cases where the outcome status does not match the models prediction.
+When fitting a prediction model we are trying to learn the relationship between the covariates and the observed outcome status from labelled examples.
+Suppose we only have two covariates systolic and diastolic blood pressure, then we can represent each patient as a plot in two dimensional space as shown in Figure \@ref(fig:decisionBoundary).
+In this figure the shape of the data point corresponds to the patient's outcome status (e.g. stroke).

+A supervised learning model will try to find a decision boundary that optimally separates the two outcome classes.
 Different supervised learning techniques lead to different decision boundaries and there are often hyper-parameters that can impact the complexity of the decision boundary. \index{decision boundary}

 <div class="figure" style="text-align: center">
 <img src="images/PatientLevelPrediction/decisionBoundary.png" alt="Decision boundary." width="80%" />
 <p class="caption">(\#fig:decisionBoundary)Decision boundary.</p>
 </div>

 In Figure \@ref(fig:decisionBoundary) we can see three different decision boundaries.
 The boundaries are used to infer the outcome status of any new data point.
 If a new data point falls into the shaded area then the model will predict "has outcome", otherwise it will predict "no outcome".
 Ideally a decision boundary should perfectly partition the two classes.
-However, generalizability is an issue, as complex models can "overfit" the data; boundaries may be fit too closely and may not work for new data.
-For example, if the data contains noise, with mislabelled or incorrectly positioned data points, we would not want to fit our model to that noise.
-We may pref to define a decision boundary that does not perfectly discriminate those with known outcome status, to get a model that better predicts for now, previously unseen patients.
-We want a model that appears to partition the labelled data well but is also as simple as possible.
-Techniques such as regularization aim to maximize model performance on the data with known outcome status while minimizing complexity.
-Complexity can also be controlled by picking classifier hyper-parameters such that a simpler decision boundary is used.
+However, there is a risk that too complex models "overfit" to the data.
+This can negatively impact the generalizability of the model to unseen data.
+For example, if the data contains noise, with mislabeled or incorrectly positioned data points, we would not want to fit our model to that noise.
+We therefore may prefer to define a decision boundary that does not perfectly discriminate in our training data but captures the "real" complexity.
+Techniques such as regularization aim to maximize model performance while minimizing complexity.

-Another way to think about supervised learning is finding a function that maps from a patient's covariates to their label: $p(outcome\ status = 1|covariates) = f(covariates)$.
-Each supervised learning algorithm has a different way to learn the mapping function and the no free lunch theorem states that no one algorithm is always going to outperform the others.
-The performance of each type of supervised learning algorithm depends on how the labelled data points are distributed in space.
-Therefore we recommend trying multiple supervised learning techniques with various hyper-parameter settings when developing patient-level prediction models.
+Each supervised learning algorithm has a different way to learn the decision boundary and it is not straightforward which algorithm will work best on your data.
+As the No Free Lunch theorem states not one algorithm is always going to outperform the others on all prediction problems.\index{no free lunch} Therefore, we recommend trying multiple supervised learning algorithms with various hyper-parameter settings when developing patient-level prediction models.

 The following algorithms are available in the [PatientLevelPrediction](https://ohdsi.github.io/PatientLevelPrediction/) package: